4th Annual iCAN TRI Youth Triathlon

 Inaugural iCAN TRI Youth Triathlon a Major Success

 SEE THE 2012 RACE VIDEO

 The “iCAN TRI”, held July 22 at Clovis North Education Center proved a tremendous success for it’s first “TRI”.
-Nearly 150 youth, ages 6-17 participated in the USA Triathlon sanctioned event.
+Nearly 150 youth, ages 6-18 participated in this USA Triathlon sanctioned event.
 The race began early in the morning to avoid the predicted 105-degree temperatures.

 A USAT sanctioned event means the race must adhere to USA Triathlon’s safety requirements.
 Safety plans, course maps, and event details must be submitted for review by experienced USA Triathlon staff.
 This ensures events are safe and fair competition environments.

 Individual awards were presented to the top five 5 finishers in each one-year age group from 6 to 18 years of age.